Denominators in cluster algebras of affine type: An example

 We consider the initial seed $\{x_1, \dots, x_4 \}$ where $x_i = x_{\tau T_i}$.
 We give the corresponding cluster variables $x_Y$ (with most of the numerators skipped).

 We observe that the denominators of these cluster variables can be computed from the dimension vectors of the corresponding modules over $\End_{\C}(T)$, as described by our main Theorem.

-0.3cm \textbf{Acknowledgement:} The first named author visited Leeds several times in the academic year 2007-2008 and he would like to thank the Department of Pure Mathematics at the University of Leeds, and in particular Robert Marsh, for their tremendous hospitality.
+0.3cm \textbf{Acknowledgements:} We would like to thank the referee for their very helpful comments which allowed us to improve the presentation of and to correct an earlier version of the article.
+The first named author visited Leeds several times in the academic year 2007-2008 and he would like to thank the School of Mathematics at the University of Leeds, and in particular Robert Marsh, for their tremendous hospitality.